emera86/SASmanual-MkDocs/SASmanual/docs/sql/joins.md

 Conceptually, when `PROC SQL` processes an inner join, the SQL processor performs two main steps:

-1. builds the Cartesian product of all tables listed in the FROM clause
+1. Builds the Cartesian product of all tables listed in the `FROM` clause
-2. eliminates the rows that don't meet the join conditions
+2. Eliminates the rows that don't meet the join conditions

 A `DATA` step merge does not create a Cartesian product.